Restitution and unjust enrichment: Canada

 To establish unjust enrichment, the Plaintiff needs to show: (i) enrichment; (ii) deprivation; (iii) causal connection between enrichment and deprivation; and (iv) absence of juristic justification for the enrichment.

 The concept of deprivation and enrichment are extremely broad.
 Deprivation refers to any loss of money or money's worth in the form of contribution while A is enriched if B contributes to the acquisition of assets in A's name.
 The causal connection between enrichment and deprivation must be "substantial and direct".
 The absence of juristic reason is satisfied if a Plaintiff establishes a reason why the benefit ought not be retained, or if the Defendant demonstrates a convincing argument in favour of retention of the property.
 Remedy for unjust enrichment is frequently an imposition of constructive trust over the property unjustly retained.

-United Kingdom

-The law of unjust enrichment in England rapidly developed during the second half of the 20th century.
-It has been heavily influenced by the writings of jurists from Oxford and Cambridge.
-England adopts the "unjust factor" approach.